Petaaar/SASH/SASH/IO/README.md

 ﻿
 # SASH.IO namespace.

-### In this namespace are contained a number of commands for creating, destroying, and running external files / programs.
+### In this namespace are contained a number of commands(separated in different classes) for creating, destroying, and running external files / programs.

 ### Currently added commands:
 1. RUN Program <WindowStyle> -> Runs a program.
 Via the command the program window can be modified as follows: